Rohan-Kegade/expense-tracker-client-v2/README.md

 # Expense Tracker Website

 This is a code bundle for Expense Tracker Website.
-The original project is available at https://www.figma.com/design/tTTgwjY08sYdWlAfrfpRYl/Expense-Tracker-Website.

 ## Running the code